sign-language-processing/sign-language-processing.github.io/src/index.md

 the rates of transmission of information between the two languages are similar [@bellugi1972comparison].
 One way signed languages compensate for the slower production rate of signs is through simultaneity:
 Signed languages use multiple visual cues to convey different information simultaneously [@sandler2012phonological].
-For example, the signer may produce the sign for 'cup' on one hand while simultaneously pointing to the actual cup with the other to express ``that cup''.
+For example, the signer may produce the sign for "cup" on one hand while simultaneously pointing to the actual cup with the other to express "that cup."
 Similarly to tone in spoken languages, the face and torso can convey additional affective information [@liddell2003grammar;@johnston2007australian].
 Facial expressions can modify adjectives, adverbs, and verbs; a head shake can negate a phrase or sentence; eye direction can help indicate referents.